kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

 A second example: The shell script of Giuseppe Maxia mentioned above didn't record the complete error message, but only the first word, hence his e-mail doesn't have any information about the nature of the error, as the first word in the error message is "Error", which doesn't help at all.

-Too bad and easily fixed by adding a 2nd function especially for use in the e-mail or the log file extracting not only a single value from the response of the server but the complete sentence to be used for those error messages.
+Too bad and easily fixed by adding a second function especially for use in the e-mail or the log file extracting not only a single value from the response of the server but the complete sentence to be used for those error messages.

 But he also uses arrays, which are handy in bash, albeit not implemented in ash.
 So for this reason alone his code is not usable out-of-the-box and has to be rewritten for platforms not having bash.